voicoders/futchamp/README.md

     pip install -r requirements.txt

 Set the environment:<br/>
-    for the test environment (the one that uses a sqlite file on your machine): python constants.py set_constants test for the dev environment (the one that uses postgres on heroku server): python constants.py set_constants dev
+    for the test environment (the one that uses a sqlite file on your machine): python constants.py set_constants test<br/>
+    for the dev environment (the one that uses postgres on heroku server): python constants.py set_constants dev

 Run:<br/>